reaperofchaos/JSONtoSQLBuilder/README.md

 Creates a .sql file from a .json file (one level deep) or a csv file.
 Parses all keys and assumes they are the names of the columns.
 If a column name is not compatible with SQL naming conventions (ie has spaces), then the spaces between words will be replaced with underscores and all trailing spaces will be removed. <br />
 <br />
 The values are stored as records that can be inserted into the name of the table specified either with the -table flag or through the program when prompted.
 The resulting SQL file will be formatted in a way to work with the specified database that can be specified with the -s flag or through the program when prompted.
-The SQL file is also coded in a way to check if the table exists and if not will create a SQL file with a primary key of ID, and all column names are set to the varchar type. <br />
+The SQL file is also coded in a way to check if the table exists and if not will create a table with a primary key of ID, and all column names are set to the varchar type. <br />
 <br />

 # Usage